 Hiking the 3-mile trail along Rock Creek exposes you to limestone canyons and a frothy waterfall.
 This hike is a must when camping in Kankakee State Park!
 BIke and equestrian trails are available as well.
 During hunting season, you can find ducks, pheasants, turkeys, doves, rabbits, squirrels, foxes, coyotes, and raccoons around the park.

 Kankakee River State Park is home to over 200 campgrounds.
 At the Chippewa Campground, there are 98 Class BE (electricity only, no showers) and Class C (no electricity, no showers) sites.
 There are 110 Class A (showers and electricity) sites at the Potawatomi Campground.
 Two cabins are also available for rent.
 Davis Creek Campground can be rented by chaperoned youth and youth groups.
-For more information, check out the Illinois Department of Natural Resources site!
+For more information, check out the Illinois Department of Natural Resources site or go straight to making a reservation.

 2. Kankakee South KOA